-Pillar I is a state organized PAYG pension scheme, managed by state Social Insurance Company.
+Pillar I is a state organized Pay-As-You-Go (PAYG) pension scheme, managed by the State Social Insurance Company.
 Pensions are funded on an ongoing basis and benefits are calculated based on the number of insured years and paid contributions.
-The PAYG principle of financing is supplemented by the redistribution principle, where the lowest income groups receive higher replacement ratiosand higher income groups (due to the solidarity mechanisms) receive lower replacement ratios.
+The PAYG principle of financing is supplemented by the redistribution principle, where the lowest income groups receive higher replacement ratios and higher income groups (due to the solidarity mechanisms) receive lower replacement ratios.

 Pillar I is closely connected to the economic activity and income of the citizens.
-This pillar is financed by contributions of economically active individuals, amounting to 13.75% (18% if the saver is not participating in Pillar II) of their base income (gross salary).
+This pillar is financed by contributions of economically active individuals, amounting to 13.50% (18% if the saver is not participating in Pillar II) of their base income (gross salary).
 These contributions are directed to the Social Insurance Company, which distributes the allowance to the beneficiaries (current pensioners).